From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Introduction

-In the static scenario, information on $\theta$ is instead encoded in the steady state of the system, which may be a ground, thermal, or non-equilibrium steady state.
-This can be connected to the dynamical approach by assuming the presence of an environment \footnote{Formally speaking, both the environment's Hamiltonian and the system-environment interaction can be included as a fixed term in $H_C$.
+In the static scenario, information on $\theta$ is instead encoded in the steady state of the system, which may be a ground, thermal, or nonequilibrium steady state.
+These states are naturally robust to environmental noise.
+This approach can be connected to the dynamical one by assuming the presence of an environment\footnote{Formally speaking, both the environment's Hamiltonian and the system-environment interaction can be included as a fixed term in $H_C$.
 In this case, only partial control is available, but we stress that the bound~\eqref{eq:boundCR} remains valid. } and taking the limit $t\rightarrow \infty$ of the dissipative evolution.
-In this approach, time is not considered as a resource but only the number of particles $N$ is.
-As in the dynamical scenario, by exploiting phase transitions in the steady state, one can obtain a measurement sensitivity that scales beyond linear~\cite{Zanardi2008, Banchi2014, Rams2018Limits}.
+Obviously, in this case bound \eqref{eq:boundCR} becomes uninformative as, in principle, the measurement uncertainty can be arbitrarily small in the limit $t\rightarrow \infty$.
+However, when restricting to steady states, the measurement precision is typically finite and has been extensively analyzed for various open systems~\cite{montenegro2024quantum}.
+As in the dynamical scenario, by exploiting phase transitions in the steady state, one can obtain a measurement sensitivity that scales beyond linear in N~\cite{Zanardi2008, Banchi2014, Rams2018Limits}.
 It is in principle possible to obtain scalings beyond~$N^2$, but this comes at the expense of a diverging preparation time so that the general bound~\eqref{eq:boundCR} is always respected for any (dissipative) dynamics~\cite{Rams2018Limits, Gietka2021adiabaticcritical}.
-Within the static approach, numerous works have shown enhancements in the sensitivity of many body probes close to a critical point, either of ground~\cite{Invernizzi2008, Sarkar2022Free, Salvia2023Critical,montenegro2024quantum,Mukhopadhyay2024Modular}, thermal~\cite{Zanardi2007Mixed, Invernizzi2008, Gammelmark2011, Mehboudi2016, Mehboudi2019,Abiuso_2024Optimal,Yu2024Criticality,Ostermann2024Temperature} or non-equilibrium steady states~\cite{FernandezLorenzo2017,fernandez2018heisenberg, Marzolino2017, Raghunandan2018, DiCandia2023, Ilias2024Criticality}.
+Within the static approach, numerous works have shown enhancements in the sensitivity of many-body probes close to a critical point, either of ground~\cite{Invernizzi2008, Sarkar2022Free, Salvia2023Critical,montenegro2024quantum,Mukhopadhyay2024Modular}, thermal~\cite{Zanardi2007Mixed, Invernizzi2008, Gammelmark2011, Mehboudi2016, Mehboudi2019,Abiuso_2024Optimal,Yu2024Criticality,Ostermann2024Temperature} or nonequilibrium steady states~\cite{FernandezLorenzo2017,fernandez2018heisenberg, Marzolino2017, Raghunandan2018, DiCandia2023, Ilias2024Criticality}.